 Lois first visited Fitzpatrick Referrals back in 2011 when she developed a lameness in her left hind limb which was caused by a rupture of the cranial cruciate ligament in her knee.
-She underwent a surgery called a Tibial Plateau Levelling Osteotomy (TPLO) and recovered well from the surgery.
-Two years later Lois was back suffering from a similar injury in her right stifle and underwent a further TPLO which she also quickly bounced back from.
-X-ray pictures from Lois’s 2011 and 2013 surgery can be found at the bottom of this article.
+She underwent a surgery called a Tibial Plateau-Levelling Osteotomy (TPLO) and recovered well from the surgery.
+Two years later, Lois was back suffering from a similar injury in her right stifle and underwent a further TPLO which she also quickly bounced back from.
+X-ray images from Lois’s 2011 and 2013 surgery can be found at the bottom of this article.

-When Lois returned again to Fitzpatrick Referrals in 2014, Lois was once again exhibiting intermittent lameness of her right hind leg.
-To attempt to avoid further surgery Lois was prescribed a strict diet and an intensive exercise regime.
+When Lois returned to Fitzpatrick Referrals in 2014, Lois was once again exhibiting intermittent lameness of her right hind leg.
+To attempt to avoid further surgery, Lois was prescribed a strict diet and an intensive exercise regime.